thumbnail image

 • MEMBERSHIP

 Membership is open to all, and subject to approval by the committee.
-Download and print the Application Form by clicking on the red button below, and send it to the address as printed on the form.
+Download and print the Application Form by clicking on the red button below, and post including a SAE to the address as printed on the form.
+Payment via bank transfer is available.

 Click below to download a membership form